vinta/fuck-coding-interviews/README.md

 $ poetry run pytest --benchmark-skip
 ```

+And no, you shouldn't use `pipenv` anymore.
+Actually, the plain old `requirements.txt` with `virtualenv` is good enough in most of the situations.

 ## Bugs

 If you find any bug or poor implementation in this repo, please let me know by opening an issue or pull request.
+I would appreciate your help.

 ## Resources